Query-farm/python-sql-manipulation/README.md

 - `NOT` expressions: Removes the entire NOT expression
 - `CASE` statements: Removes conditional branches

-### `filter_column_references_statement(*, sql: str, allowed_column_names: Container[str], dialect: str = "duckdb") -> sqlglot.Expression`
+### `filter_column_references(*, statement: sqlglot.Expression, selector: Callable[[sqlglot.expressions.Column], bool]) -> sqlglot.Expression`

-Filters a SQL statement to remove predicates containing columns not in the allowed set.
+Filters a SQL statement to remove predicates containing columns that don't match the selector criteria.

 **Parameters:**
-- `sql`: The SQL statement to filter
+- `statement`: The SQLGlot expression to filter
-- `allowed_column_names`: Container of column names that should be preserved
-- `dialect`: SQL dialect for parsing (default: "duckdb")
+- `selector`: A callable that takes a Column and returns True if it should be preserved, False if it should be removed

 **Returns:**
-- Filtered SQLGlot expression with non-allowed columns removed
+- Filtered SQLGlot expression with non-matching columns removed

 **Raises:**
 - `ValueError`: If a column can't be cleanly removed due to interactions with allowed columns

+### `where_clause_contents(statement: sqlglot.expressions.Expression) -> sqlglot.expressions.Expression | None`

+Extracts the contents of the WHERE clause from a SQLGlot expression.

+**Parameters:**
+- `statement`: The SQLGlot expression to extract from

+**Returns:**
+- The contents of the WHERE clause, or None if no WHERE clause exists

+### `filter_predicates_with_right_side_column_references(statement: sqlglot.expressions.Expression) -> sqlglot.Expression`

+Filters out predicates that have column references on the right side of comparisons.

+**Parameters:**
+- `statement`: The SQLGlot expression to filter

+**Returns:**
+- Filtered SQLGlot expression with right-side column reference predicates removed

 ## Examples